 With thousands of visitors arriving each day, Disney World should be a parking nightmare.
 Thankfully, though, Disney has created a meticulous system for getting you parked and on your way to the magic as quickly and safely as possible.

 While the Disney theme parks differ from one another in style and themes, the parking lots work in the same way.
-Guests arriving by car proceed through a toll booth, and either show a resort parking pass or pay a parking fee.
+Guests arriving by car proceed through a toll booth, and either shows a resort parking pass or pays a parking fee.

 Next, Disney cast members will direct you to the next available parking spot.
 Where you park depends on when you arrive.
 Cars arriving in the morning are parked side by side in rows, while cars arriving later in the day may be directed to fill in specific areas.
-No matter where you park, a tram is available to take you to the park entrance.
+No matter where you park, a tram is available to take you to the park entrance after leaving your car.

-If you are have a handicap hang tag or license plate, you will be able to park in a special section that is close to the park entrance.
+If you have a handicap hangtag or license plate, you will be able to park in a special section that is close to the park entrance.

 If you are not staying at a Disney resort, then you will need to pay a fee for parking each time you visit.
-Rates begin at $20.00 per day for a passenger car, truck, or SUV and increase depending on the size of your vehicle — parking a motor home or bus is more expensive than parking a van.
+Rates depend on the size of your vehicle (i.e., parking a motorhome or bus is more expensive than parking a van).

 - Each parking area is marked with signs indicating characters and row numbers.
-Take a photo with your cell phone of the area where you parked to help you find your car at the end of the day.
+Take a photo of the area where you parked to help you find your car at the end of the day.

-- If you are parked close enough to the entrance, it might be better to walk instead of wait for the tram!
+- If you are parked close to the entrance, it might be better to walk instead of wait for the tram.

-- If you are an annual pass holder or Florida resident pass holder, you may be eligible for free parking -- check your passholder sleeve for benefit information.
+- If you are an annual pass holder or Florida resident pass holder, you may be eligible for free parking.
+Check your pass holder sleeve for benefits information.